Upgrade Performance Center

-- As the root user or a sudo user, log in toNetOps Portalhost.
+- As the root user or a sudo user, log in toPerformance Centerhost.

-- Open a command prompt, and then verify the ulimit value by issuing the following command:ulimit -n
+- Open a command prompt and type the following command to verify the ulimit value:ulimit -n

-- If the value is not at least 65536, change the value:
+- If the value is not at lease 65536, change the value:

-- Open the/etc/security/limits.conffile, and then add the following lines:# Added by Performance Center* soft nofile 65536# Added by Performance Center* hard nofile 65536
+- Open the /etc/security/limits.conf file, and add the following lines:# Added by Performance Center* soft nofile 65536# Added by Performance Center* hard nofile 65536

-NetOps Portal, run the installation file for the new version that you received from Broadcom.
+Performance Centerinstaller includes features to support product upgrades.
+To perform an upgrade of the software, run the installation file for the new version that you received from CA.

 Follow these steps: